In search of Snow Leopards

 2021 – Main tour dates will be 22nd February – 7th March, you may advance register for £100pp (refundable)

 Price includes: All ground transportation in Ladakh, all accommodation and meals (included tents are 2-person expedition style), tea, coffee and water whilst camping, park entry fees, services of WildWings leader, trackers, local guides, porters, camp staff, cook etc. WildWings pre-tour information pack with gear suggestions plus a mammal and bird checklist.

-Price excludes: Air travel to and from Leh (UK – Leh via Delhi from £799 return*), your own personal porter (£275 for the main tour), travel insurance, visa fees, sleeping bag, laundry bills, other drinks, other items of a personal nature, gratuities.
+Price excludes: Air travel to and from Leh (UK – Leh via Delhi from £625 return*), your own personal porter (£275 for the main tour), travel insurance, visa fees, sleeping bag, laundry bills, other drinks, other items of a personal nature, gratuities.
 Additional accommodation/ meals etc if flight delays after the tour and/or extensions.
-Extra nights in Leh, £79 per twin room, £69 per single room.
-Overnight hotel at Delhi airport from £60 per room per night if required.
+Extra nights in Leh, £100 per twin room, £82 per single room (full board).
+Overnight hotel at Delhi airport from £65 per room, per night if required.

 * Some of the 2016 group were delayed departing from Leh by heavy snow closing the airport, by up to two days.
-We therefore strongly recommend you travel with either Jet Airways or Air India for both your intercontinental and domestic flights, which we are happy to quote and book for you.
+We therefore strongly recommend you travel with Air India for both your intercontinental and domestic flights, which we are happy to quote and book for you.
 If you mix and match airlines, it could prove very costly locally, if similar problems occur in the future, which are not uncommon!

 You will not need to carry anything from the trailhead up to camp at the beginning of our camp, nor back to the road at the end of the camp.
 However, on all days whilst we are searching for the Snow Leopards, anything that you want with you, such as your camera, tripod, telescope, small daypack with extra clothing layers, etc, you will have to carry.
 Most people find this difficult in the thin, high mountain air.
 However, you may, for an additional fee, £275 opt to hire your own personal porter for the duration of the main tour.

 All of the following were seen in 2014 and/or 2015-19.